-Radiotherapy treatment for cancer can cause some side effects to the body.
+Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.
+Find out about common side effects for radiotherapy.

 Finding out about side effects

-Before you start your treatment, talk about any likely side effects with the staff in your radiotherapy team.
+Before you start treatment your doctor should explain any possible side effects of the treatment.
+They usually do this when getting your consent.
 Knowing about the side effects can help you to prepare and to manage any problems.

-Ask about any possible long term side effects that the treatment may cause.
+Ask about any possible long term side effects that the treatment may cause or anything you might be worried about.

 Side effects during treatment